ibm-cloud-docs/BlockStorage/managing-block-storage.md

 Usage: slcli block access-authorize [OPTIONS] VOLUME_ID

 Options:
-  -h, --hardware-id TEXT    The id of one SoftLayer_Hardware to authorize -v, --virtual-id TEXT     The id of one SoftLayer_Virtual_Guest to authorize -i, --ip-address-id TEXT  The id of one SoftLayer_Network_Subnet_IpAddress
+  -h, --hardware-id TEXT    The ID of a hardware server to authorize.
+  -v, --virtual-id TEXT     The ID of a virtual server to authorize.
-                            to authorize
+  -i, --ip-address-id TEXT  The ID of an IP address to authorize.
-  --ip-address TEXT         An IP address to authorize --help                    Show this message and exit.
+  -p, --ip-address TEXT     An IP address to authorize.
+  --help                    Show this message and exit.
 ```

 ## Viewing the list of hosts that are authorized to access a {{site.data.keyword.blockstorageshort}} LUN

-1. Click **Storage** -> **{{site.data.keyword.blockstorageshort}}**, and click your LUN Name.
+1. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**, and click your LUN Name.
 2. Scroll down to the **Authorized Hosts** section.

 There you can see the list of hosts, which are currently authorized to access the LUN.
 You can also see the authentication information that is needed to make a connection – user name, password, and IQN Host.
 The Target address is listed on the **Storage Detail** page.
 For NFS, the Target address is described as a DNS name, and for iSCSI, it's the IP address of the Discover Target Portal.